amandangol/chemsphere/README.md

 ### Air Quality

-1. Navigate to the "Air Quality" tab
+1. Access the air quality feature from the Home screen
 2. Allow location permissions for local air quality data
-3. Search for cities to view their air quality information
+3. View your current location's air quality with color-coded indicators
+4. Tap "Show Global AQI" to see air quality in major cities worldwide
+5. Use the search bar to find specific cities
-4. Tap on pollutants to view detailed health information
+6. Tap on any city marker to view detailed air quality information
+7. View health recommendations based on AQI levels
+8. Examine specific pollutant data for any location

 ## 🧪 Features in Development